setsmdeveloper/SETSM/README.md

 make setsm_mpi
 ```

-MPI-parallel SETSM (setsm_mpi) has been tested with MVAPICH2 and
+MPI-parallel SETSM (setsm_mpi) has been tested with MVAPICH2, CrayMPI, and
-OpenMPI.
+IntelMPI.
 It should work with other MPI implementations with minor changes
 to the Makefile.

 If SETSM is built with both MPI and OpenMP it is usually best to run one